Raudibotn, a Gem in the Highlands of Iceland

 Raudibotn Hike view of the trail over the crater rim.

 View from the trail towards Holmsarlon.
-The trail leading up to the crater is on the right. that is the crater’s rim.
+The trail leading up to the crater is on the right.
+That is the crater’s rim.

 The sub-glacial volcanic Mountain Maelifell